-New accounting standards adopted by the Canadian Institute of Chartered Accountants apply to financial instruments and comprehensive income commencing with the year ended March 31, 2008.
-The new standards are described in note 2 to the consolidated financial statements for the year ended March 31, 2008.
+New accounting standards adopted by the Canadian Institute of Chartered Accountants apply to financial instruments, inventory and capital disclosure policies commencing with the year ended March 31, 2009.
+The new standards are described in note 2 to the consolidated financial statements for the year ended March 31, 2009.
 There was no significant effect on our financial statements as a result of adopting the new standards.

-The Canadian Institute of Chartered Accountants has also adopted new accounting standards that will apply to the financial statements for the current financial year, ending March 31, 2009.
-The new standards are described in note 2 to the consolidated financial statements for the year ended March 31, 2008.
+The Canadian Institute of Chartered Accountants has also adopted new accounting standards that will apply to the financial statements for the current financial year, ending March 31, 2010.
+The new standards are described in note 2 to the consolidated financial statements for the year ended March 31, 2009.
 The adoption of these standards is not expected to have a significant effect on our financial statements.

-We expect that International Financial Reporting Standards will apply to our financial statements over a transition period ending in 2011.
-We are monitoring the Canadian Institute of Chartered Accountants' transition plans and have not yet determined the impact on our financial statements.
+The CICA has discussed plans to converge Canadian GAAP with International Financial Reporting Standards over a transition period expected to end in 2011.
+We are monitoring and reviewing CICA plans to make the transition, but have not yet determined the impact on our consolidated financial statements.